RealImage/bifrost/README.md

 Certificate Requests must be signed with an ECDSA P256 Private Key using the ECDSA SHA256 Signature Algorithm.

-`issuer` can read the private key and root certificate in PEM form from files or s3.
+`issuer` can read the private key and root certificate in PEM form from a variety of sources.
 It looks for `crt.pem` and `key.pem` in the same directory by default.

 The `BFID_NAMESPACE` environment variable sets the Bifrost Identifier Namespace to use.